RoleLogic

 3

 Members sign in with GitHub once.
-RoleLogic matches contributions on the verified email tied to their GitHub account, so commits attributed to that email show up automatically.
+RoleLogic matches contributions on the verified email tied to their GitHub account, so anything they commit with that email is counted.

 Get started — it's free